vladidobro/zotefuse/README.md

 # Zotero FUSE

 View your zotero library as a local directory structure.
-Currently, it is implemented only using symlinks instead of true FUSE (userspace filesystem)
+Currently, it is implemented only using symlinks instead of true FUSE (userspace filesystem).

 This program
 1. reads the local sqlite zotero database.